davidgiven/cowgol/doc/language.md

 There are six scalar types: `int8`, `uint8`, `int16`, `uint16`, `int32`,
 `uint32`.
 They work exactly as you might expect.
 They're twos complement and rollover and overflow are defined to work.
+You may also define a custom integer type with something like `int(-8, 7)`, which returns the smallest type which will fit the specified bounds; this is mostly useful with type aliases (see below).

 You get these operators: `+` `-` `*` `/` `%` `&` `|` `^`